troyhacks/MoonLight/docs/moonbase/inputoutput.md

 * Modded: set when any pin differs from the selected board preset.
 Press off to return to the preset defaults.
 * Max Power in Watts: adjust the brightness to approach this max power, depending on the number of LEDs used.
 Default 10: 5V * 2A = 10W (so it runs fine on USB).
 Used by LED drivers, see [Drivers](../../moonlight/drivers/)
 * Switch1 and 2: If the board contains a jumper or pins have different functions, a custom switch can be set.
 Eg. select between Infrared and Ethernet.
+If a switch is turned on or off, the board the modded status will not change.
 See boards below for details
 * Pins: Assign functionality to gpio pins.
 Other modules and nodes use the pin assignments made here.
     * GPIO = gpio_num;
     * Usage: See below